aidanjabb/EarthquakeMap/README.md

 # EarthquakeMap

-Display a map with markers for earthquakes based on data from the United States Geological Survey, as well as select cities.
+Display a map with markers for earthquakes, as well as select cities, based on data from the United States Geological Survey.